 Don’t omit it, don’t confuse it, and you’ll always get your transaction done.

-Steem’s memos look like the combination below.
-So do memos of Stellar and Decent.
+Stellar memos look like the combination below.
+So do memos of Steem and Decent.

 Please bear in mind that the screenshots above are just an example.
 All Destination tags, Messages and Memos are unique for each our user.
 Never use the given examples for your own transactions.

-Similarly, when buying Ripple, NEM, Steem or Decent on Changelly, make sure if you need to input either a Destination tag, Memo or Message to receive your coins to a recepient’s wallet.
+Similarly, when buying XRP, NEM, Stellar, Steem or Decent on Changelly, make sure if you need to input either a Destination tag, Memo or Message to receive your coins to a recipient’s wallet.
 Always provide this information, if required.
 Otherwise, your money will be sent as an unassigned transaction to your wallet provider, and you will have to contact their support team trying hard to prove that the transaction belongs to you.